dihedron/netcheck/README.md

   Timeout         Timeout // the connection timeout Retries         int     // how many attempts before declaring failure...
-  Wait            Timeout // and how long to wait between those successive attempts Parallelism     int     // how many checks to run concurrently Checks          []struct {
+  Wait            Timeout // and how long to wait between those successive attempts Concurrency     int     // how many checks to run concurrently Checks          []struct {
     Description   string   // the description of the check Timeout       Timeout  // the connection timeout (to override the bundle-global one)